nluna96/stock-analysis/README.md

 ![2018 Processing Time Original](Resources/2018_Original.png)

----Summary
-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).